Savitha11111/FloodAi/README.md

-# FloodScope AI - Enhanced Flood Detection System
+# FloodScope - An AI-Driven Flood MappingSystemUsing Dual Satellite Imagery

 An advanced AI-powered flood detection and monitoring system that provides comprehensive, real-time flood risk assessments using cutting-edge technologies and multi-source data integration.